 Usually the first certificate in the chain is not explicitly included in the certificate chain that is sent over the wire.
 In the cases where the first certificate is explicitly included it MUST already be known to the verifying party ahead of time and MUST NOT contain any changes to the certificate with the possible exception of the certificate serial number, validity period and the value of the signature.
-If changes other than the certificate serial number, validity period and the value of the signature, exist in the CableLabs Service Provider Root certificate that was passed over the wire in comparison to the known CableLabs Service Provider Root certificate.
+If changes other than the certificate serial number, validity period and the value of the signature, exist in the CableLabs Service Provider Root certificate that was passed over the wire in comparison to the known CableLabs Service Provider Root certificate, the device making the comparison MUST fail the certificate verification.

 The exact rules for certificate chain validation must fully comply with [34], where they are referred to as "Certificate Path Validation".
 In general, X.509 certificates support a liberal set of rules for determining if the issuer name of a certificate matches the subject name of another.
 The rules are such that two name fields may be declared to match even though a binary comparison of the two name fields does not indicate a match.
 [34] recommends that certificate authorities restrict the encoding of name fields so that an implementation can declare a match or mismatch using simple binary comparison.
 PacketCable security follows this recommendation.
-Accordingly, the DER-encoded tbsCertificate.subject field of its issuer certificate.
+Accordingly, the DER-encoded tbsCertificate.issuer field of a PacketCable certificate MUST be an exact match to the DER-encoded tbsCertificate.subject field of its issuer certificate.
 An implementation MAY compare an issuer name to a subject name by performing a binary comparison of the DER-encoded tbsCertificate.issuer and tbsCertificate.subject fields.